Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation

-Even if the scalar constraint $\sum_i \widetilde{s}_i\widehat{A}_i=0$ is satisfied, it does not imply that the vector sum is zero unless the gradient vectors inside the parentheses are identical across the group.
-This is the key to understanding why "\eqref{eq:orth_cond} restores cancellation for shared tokens, but does not erase the overall learning signal."
+Even if the scalar constraint \eqref{eq:orth_cond} holds at a shared position, it does not imply that the vector sum is zero unless the gradient vectors inside the sum are identical within the group.
+This is the key to understanding why \eqref{eq:orth_cond} restores cancellation for shared tokens but does not remove the overall learning signal.

-\subsection{Formal Decomposition: Which Terms Get Cancelled and Which Don't}
+\subsection{Formal decomposition: which terms cancel and which do not}

 Let the gradient direction of a single token be